Skip to main content

 Layer 2: Conversation Compaction

-The compression preserves:
+The compression of relevant messages preserves:

 • Facts and decisions — what was concluded, not how the discussion went